pwall567/kjson-pointer/README.md

 | `pointer` | `JSONPointer` | The `JSONPointer` to the referenced node |
 | `node`    | `J`           | The node (`J` a subtype of `JSONValue?`) |

 #### Navigation

-`JSONRef` is ideally suited to the task of navigation a JSON structure.
+`JSONRef` is ideally suited to the task of navigating a JSON structure.
 The `JSONRef` object itself is immutable, so to navigate to a nested part of a structure, the `child` operation creates a new `JSONRef` pointing to the appropriate location in the structure.